Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--all-start-task-failed` will reboot all nodes in the start task failed state
     * `--nodeid` is the node id to reboot
+* `rdp` will interactively log into a compute node via RDP.
+If neither `--cardinal` or `--nodeid` are specified, `--cardinal 0` is assumed.
+    * `--cardinal` is the zero-based cardinal number of the compute node in the pool to connect to as listed by `grls`
+    * `--no-auto` will prevent automatic login via temporary credential saving if an RDP password is supplied via the pool configuration file
+    * `--nodeid` is the node id to connect to in the pool
 * `resize` will resize the pool to the `vm_count` specified in the pool configuration file
     * `--wait` will wait for resize to complete